The Causes of Foul-Smelling Urine

 Foul-Smelling Urine: Vitamins & Medication

 Eating fish isn’t the only reason your urine might have a fishy smell.
-Dr. Kaaki says vitamin B and vitamin D can cause a similar smell.
+Dr. Davis says vitamin B and vitamin D cause a similar aroma.
 Keep in mind these vitamins are in most multivitamins.
+Certain medications, like those from the sulfa drug group, also cause a change in the smell of your urine.

 Foul-Smelling Urine: Medical Conditions

-There are several medical conditions causing foul-smelling urine.
-Dr. Kaaki explains the most common diagnosis with this side effect.
+Several underlying health issues cause foul-smelling urine.
+Dr. Davis explains the most common diagnoses with this side effect.

-- Yeast infection.
-Dr. Kaaki says it’s the vaginal discharge smell that changes, not actually the urine.
-But he notes when you use the bathroom your urine mixes with vaginal discharge and it’s hard to distinguish where the smell is coming from.
-He describes the smell as sweet, which comes from the yeast.
+• Yeast infection: When you use the bathroom, your urine mixes with vaginal discharge, and it’s hard to distinguish where the smell is coming from.
+The smell might be sweet, which comes from the yeast.

-- Sexually transmitted infections (STIs).
-Like yeast infections, vaginal discharge in the case of STIs causes a mild smell, not urine itself.
-STIs can also cause a mild-smelling urine for men, too.
-In that case, the infection is often in the urethra in the penis.
-The urine passes through the urethra before exiting the body.
+• Sexually transmitted infections (STIs): Like yeast infections, vaginal discharge from STIs causes a mild smell, not the urine itself.
+STIs create a mild-smelling urine for men, too, and the infection is often in the urethra in the penis.
+Urine passes through the urethra before exiting the body.

 Foul-Smelling Urine: Pregnancy

-“That’s why early in their pregnancy some women can’t tolerate certain smells, whether it’s perfume or certain foods.
-The increased sense of smell might cause a pregnant woman to notice the smell of urine more, even though it hasn’t really changed,” Dr. Kaaki says.
+“That’s why early in their pregnancy some women can’t tolerate certain smells, whether it’s perfume or foods.
+The increased sense of smell might cause a pregnant woman to notice the smell of urine more, even though it hasn’t really changed,” Dr. Davis says.

-In addition to the increased sense of smell, Dr. Kaaki says a few other things might cause a pregnant woman’s urine to change odors.
+In addition to the increased sense of smell, a few other things might cause a pregnant woman’s urine to change odors.

-“Some women, early in pregnancy, might have more sickness or vomiting or they are having diarrhea, so they become dehydrated.
-Prenatal vitamins also have vitamin B and D, which we discussed can cause foul-smelling urine.
-Pregnant women are also more prone to UTIs,” Dr. Kaaki says.
+“Early in pregnancy, some women have morning sickness, vomiting or diarrhea, so they become dehydrated.
+Prenatal vitamins also have vitamin B and D, which we discussed can cause foul-smelling urine,” Dr. Davis says.

 When to Visit the Doctor for Foul-Smelling Urine

-Since the primary cause of foul-smelling urine is dehydration, Dr. Kaaki suggests increasing your water intake for 24 hours.
-If the smell persists, or if you notice any additional symptoms of pain, urgency or change in urine color, contact your clinic.
-Often, your provider can make it easy for you by simply putting in an order for a urine sample at the lab.
-Then, you can skip the clinic visit and jump right to finding answers to why you might be feeling bad.
+Since the primary cause of foul-smelling urine is dehydration, Dr. Davis suggests increasing your water intake for 24 hours.
+If the smell persists, or you notice additional symptoms of pain, urgency or change in urine color, contact your doctor.